 In many gas-liquid flows with relevance for applications different morphologies of the interfacial structure (disperse or segregated) occur in parallel and transitions between these morphologies have to be considered.
 The innovative GENTOP-concept is a good basis for the simulation of such flows.

-Within this project the main developments for the numerical simulation of multiphase flows at Helmholtz-Zentrum Dresden-Rossendorf are transferred to the C++ library OpenFOAM.
+Within this project the main developments for the numerical simulation of multiphase flows at Helmholtz-Zentrum Dresden-Rossendorf are transferred to the OpenFOAM Foundation software.
 The complete access to the source code, in contrast to commercial CFD software, give rise to much more possibilities concerning the development of new physical models and simulation methods.

 Applications and projects